apache/flink/docs/content/docs/dev/datastream/sources.md

 A Data Source has three core components: *Splits*, the *SplitEnumerator*, and the *SourceReader*.

   - A **Split** is a portion of data consumed by the source, like a file or a log partition.
-Splits are granularity by which the source distributes the work and parallelizes the data reading.
+Splits are the granularity by which the source distributes the work and parallelizes reading data.

   - The **SourceReader** requests *Splits* and processes them, for example by reading the file or log partition represented by the *Split*.
-The *SourceReader* run in parallel on the Task Managers in the `SourceOperators` and produces the parallel stream of events/records.
+The *SourceReaders* run in parallel on the Task Managers in the `SourceOperators` and produce the parallel stream of events/records.

   - The **SplitEnumerator** generates the *Splits* and assigns them to the *SourceReaders*.
 It runs as a single instance on the Job Manager and is responsible for maintaining the backlog of pending *Splits* and assigning them to the readers in a balanced manner.

-The {{< gh_link file="flink-core/src/main/java/org/apache/flink/api/connector/source/Source.java" name="Source" >}} class is API entry point that ties the above three components together.
+The {{< gh_link file="flink-core/src/main/java/org/apache/flink/api/connector/source/Source.java" name="Source" >}} class is the API entry point that ties the above three components together.

 {{< img src="/fig/source_components.svg" alt="Illustration of SplitEnumerator and SourceReader interacting" width="70%" >}}